Lucas Bretón

-Lucas Bretón Salcedo (born 20 November 2006) is a Dominican Republic footballer who plays as a midfielder for Spanish Segunda Federación club Atlético Malagueño and the Dominican Republic national team.
+Lucas Bretón Salcedo (born 20 November 2006) is a Dominican footballer who plays as a midfielder for club Atlético Malagueño and the Dominican Republic national team.

 International career

-Bretón made his senior debut for the Dominican Republic national football team on 26 March 2024 in a friendly against Peru, under the guidance of head coach Marcelo Neveleff.
+Bretón made his senior debut for the Dominican Republic national team on 26 March 2024, in a friendly against Peru, under the guidance of head coach Marcelo Neveleff.

-He was also part of the Dominican Republic U17 and U20 teams, making notable appearances in the CONCACAF youth championships.
+He was also part of the U17, U20 and U23 teams, making notable appearances in the CONCACAF youth championships.